-- 1. If the Setup Assistant Welcome screen does not appear within 15-20 seconds, open up your CD-ROM drive by double-clicking on the "My Computer" icon that is located on your desktop. - 2.
-Next, double-click on the CD-ROM drive that the Setup Assistant CD has been placed in to start the installation. - 3.
-The Setup Assistant should start within a few seconds.
-If, instead, a window appears showing the files on the CD, double-click on the icon labeled "SetupAssistant". - 4.
-If the Setup Assistant still does not start, reference the section titled "Manually Configuring Network Settings" (page xx [confirm page no.]) of this User Manual for an alternative setup method).
+- 3. The Setup Assistant should start within a few seconds.
+If, instead, a window appears showing the files on the CD, double-click on the icon labeled "SetupAssistant". - If the Setup Assistant still does not start, reference the section titled "Manually Configuring Network Settings" (page 71) of this User Manual for an alternative setup method.